Sanitary Sewer Smoke Testing

 Smoke testing is a way to locate openings in the sewer system that allow rainwater runoff to enter and can cause inconvenient and expensive sanitary sewer backups.
 Air combined with non-toxic smoke is forced into sewer lines to disclose the location of leaks and connections.
 Smoke can be seen coming up out of the ground where there are defects in the lines.
 Smoke testing also identifies roof drains, patio drains and footing drains that are connected to the sewer system.

-Smoke testing for 2023 began the week of June 26 and concluded Sept.
-29. The City of Naperville contracted with RJN Group, Inc. of Downers Grove to perform the testing in the following areas.
+Smoke testing for 2024 will begin the week of Sept.
+9 and conclude Oct.
+31. The City of Naperville contracted with Duke's of Elgin to perform the testing in the following areas.

 View a map of the smoke testing area